samuelhwong/planningcenter/README.md

-# planningcenteronline-api
+# Planning Center Online for Node.js

-A javascript library for the planningcenteronline.com API
+A Node.js library for the planningcenteronline.com API